Classification: Selective Estrogen Receptor Modulator (SERM)

 This medication increases the risk of developing a blood clot, which most frequently occurs in the calves, and can travel from there to the lungs.
 Women at higher risk for developing blood clots include those with a family history of blood clots, heavy smokers, those who have an inactive lifestyle, older women, and those with other predisposing medical problems.
 Women with any one of these risk factors may want to consider another therapy that does not have this side effect.

 Signs of a blood clot in the leg may include any of the following: leg pain, warmth, swelling of one leg more than the other.
 Signs of a blood clot in the lung could include: fever, shortness of breath that comes on very quickly, racing heart, chest pain (that tends to be worse when you take a deep breath).
-If you have any of these signs or symptoms of blood clots, you will need to be seen immediately so that you can be treated.
+A blood clot in the lung is a medical emergency and requires immediate care; call 911.
+If you have signs or symptoms of a blood clot in the leg, call your care team immediately so that you can be treated.
 Blood thinners can be given.
-Call your doctor or nurse.

 - Swelling of the feet and ankles.